Q. How much is registration for the Wolves?

 Q. What other expenses are there?

 A. Wrestling as a whole is not an expensive sport because the equipment cost is low.
-Typically, you only need a headgear, shoes, and a singlet (maybe kneepads).
+Typically, you only need headgear, shoes, and a singlet (maybe kneepads).
 Our club also has a nice bin of gently used shoes and headgear to choose from if you are a beginner.
 If there are any overnight tournaments you choose to attend all travel/lodging expenses are your own.
 Your wrestler will also need a USA Wrestling membership - More can be found here for the steps to take for your wrestler.

 Q. So you work hard for 6-8 hours every week, running, practicing, getting beat by the big kids (getting to beat the little ones), sweating and seemingly doing the same drills over and over...
 You may be asking, WHAT DO I GET OUT OF THIS?